Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory

 \begin{itemize} \item The set of electroweak precision observables (EWPOs) include the pseudo-observables measured on the $Z$ resonance by LEP and SLD, together with the $W$ boson mass measurements by CDF and D0 at the Tevatron and ATLAS at the LHC:

 {\it We include a total of 14 electroweak measurements.}

-\item For diboson measurements, we focus on the $W^+W^-$ measurements of total cross-sections at different energies and angular distributions at LEP, and the differential distribution for the fiducial cross-section binned in leading lepton $p_T$ by ATLAS at the LHC.
-We also incorporate the differential distribution in $\Delta \phi_{jj}$ for the $Zjj$ measurement given by ATLAS, that we include in the diboson category due to the related physics to which it is sensitive. {\it We include a total of 100 diboson measurements.}
+\item For diboson measurements, we include the $W^+W^-$ measurements of total cross-sections at different energies and angular distributions at LEP, the fiducial differential cross-section in leading lepton $p_T$ by ATLAS at the LHC, and ATLAS and CMS fiducial differential cross-section measurements of the $Z$-boson $p_T$ in leptonic $W^\pm Z$ production.
+We also incorporate the differential distribution in $\Delta \phi_{jj}$ for the $Zjj$ measurement given by ATLAS, which we include in the diboson category because it is sensitive to related physics. {\it We include a total of 118 diboson measurements.}

-\item The Higgs dataset at the LHC include the combination of Higgs signal strengths by ATLAS and CMS for Run 1, and for Run 2 both signal strengths and STXS measurements are used.
+\item The Higgs dataset at the LHC includes the combination of Higgs signal strengths by ATLAS and CMS for Run 1, and for Run 2 both signal strengths and STXS measurements are used.
 ATLAS in particular provide the combined stage $1.0$ STXS for $4l, \gamma\gamma, WW^*, \tau^+\tau^-$ and $b\bar{b}$, while for CMS we use the signal strengths of $4l$, $\gamma \gamma$, $WW^*$, $\tau^{+} \tau^{-}$, $b \bar{b}$ and $\mu^{+} \mu^{-}$.
 We also include the $Z\gamma$ signal strength from ATLAS and a differential $WW^*$ cross-section measurement from CMS. {\it We include a total of 72 Higgs measurements.}